Category: Chile News

-Various Chilean trade officials, past and present, have voiced their doubts over Chile’s need to form part of the Trans Pacific Partnership (TPP), at a public seminar held in the Universidad Católica last week on information justice and intellectual property under the new agreement.
+SANTIAGO – Various Chilean trade officials, past and present, have voiced their doubts over Chile’s need to form part of the Trans-Pacific Partnership (TPP), at a public seminar held in the Universidad Católica last week on information justice and intellectual property under the new agreement.

-SANTIAGO –Debate arose from the fact that Chile already has market access agreements with the nine countries participating in the negotiations, meaning that trade benefits of joining the Trans Pacific Partnership would be minimal, particularly if additional demands were to be made by the US on intellectual property.
+A debate arose from the fact that Chile already has market access agreements with the nine countries participating in the negotiations, meaning that trade benefits of joining the partnership would be minimal, particularly if additional demands were to be made by the US on intellectual property.

 Novik too was clear that Chile would not sign any agreement without first reviewing the IP clause.
 She stated that civil societies together with senators were meeting to “make improvements” to the clause to counter the “aggressive proposals” from the US.